tsunami416604/azure-docs.hu-hu/articles/terraform/terratest-in-terraform-modules.md

 $ cd [Your GoPath]/src/staticwebpage
-GoPath/src/staticwebpage$ dep init    # Run only once for this folder GoPath/src/staticwebpage$ dep ensure  # Required to run if you imported new packages in magefile or test cases GoPath/src/staticwebpage$ go fmt      # Only requied when you change the magefile GoPath/src/staticwebpage$ az login    # Required when no service principal environment variables are present GoPath/src/staticwebpage$ mage
+GoPath/src/staticwebpage$ dep init    # Run only once for this folder GoPath/src/staticwebpage$ dep ensure  # Required to run if you imported new packages in magefile or test cases GoPath/src/staticwebpage$ go fmt      # Only required when you change the magefile GoPath/src/staticwebpage$ az login    # Required when no service principal environment variables are present GoPath/src/staticwebpage$ mage
 ```